Is My Child Drinking? What Do I Do?

 - “You should be proud of the choices you’ve made.
 I know that the pressure to drink alcohol at your age can be intense.
 Tell me a little more about what you know about your friends’ use of alcohol.”

 - “You should be proud of the choices you’ve made.
-It can be hard when your friends are drinking alcohol, and you decide you are not going to drink.
-Please know that in the future, if you make a different choice, I am available to come get you wherever you are to keep you safe, no questions asked.
-We can discuss your choices the next day.”
+It can be hard when your friends are drinking alcohol, and you decide you’re not going to.
+Please know that in the future, if you make a different choice, I will come get you wherever you are to keep you safe.”

 Most Montana parents (93%) agree that parents should discuss their children’s future personal choices about alcohol with older teens to prepare their children for when they turn age 21.2